cypress-io/cypress-documentation/content/guides/component-testing/quickstart-react.md

 <span data-cy="counter">{count}</span>
 ```

-We can use this data attribute to assign a unique id that we can use for testing
+We can use data attributes to assign a unique id that can be used for testing
 purposes.
-We can then use an attribute selector in our test to select the
+Update the test to pass in an attribute selector to `cy.get()`:
-element instead:

 <code-group>
 <code-block label="src/components/Stepper.cy.jsx" active>